WDI-SEA/notes/04-databases/sql-intro.md

 A database server is a computer or group of computers that is dedicated to storing your data and handling remote requests to retreive that data.
 Even in a very simple configuration, the database server will have at least 1 backup machine that keeps an exact copy of the database just in case the main database server goes down.

+### SQL: Structured Query Language

+**A Brief History of Databases**

+Before the notion of an RDBMS \(like PostreSQL\) and a standard language for querying that data was created \(SQL\), there were many database vendors.
+Each vendor had different ways of storing data and very different ways of retreiving the data afterwards.
+Moving data from one system to another was very costly.
+Luckly, in the 1970s, SQL was created and later turned into a standard.
+Modern relational databases are now based on the SQL standard, so moving from Postgres to Oracle is not nearly as much of a challenge as it used to be.
 ### SQL is known as an `ACID`ic database

 `ACID` is an acronym for `A`tomicity, `C`onsistency, `I`solation, and `D`urability